 - Smile and hugs!
 People enjoy a smile and some hugs, even if they can't smile or hug back

 Perhaps you have other ideas of fun things to do when visiting a loved one at a care home?
 If you do then let us know and we will add them to the list!

-Having a loved one with Huntington’s disease in a care home can be very difficult to cope with at times and presents many challenges.
+Having a loved one with Huntington's disease in a care home can be very difficult to cope with at times and presents many challenges.
 But there can still be a lot of good times to be had, and each visit to the care home can be made into an enjoyable, fun and positive visit for all if planned out in advance.
 If you have any thoughts or experiences of care homes, the Facebook Group would be a good place to share with other young people in your situation.
-And if you have any questions don’t hesitate to ask HDYO directly or ask an expert in the Ask a question section.
+And if you have any questions don't hesitate to ask HDYO directly.